OctopusDeploy/docs/docs/runbooks/runbook-examples/aws/delete-stack.md

 ![AWS Region](images/step-aws-region.png "width=500")

-In a single step, you can destroy all the resources created within a CloudFormation stack.
+In a single step, you can delete all the resources created within a CloudFormation stack.

 ## Samples